 Table of Contents

 Microwave ovens offer one of the most energy-efficient ways to cook food, but like any cooking method, there are some safety issues to consider.
-I’ve already written about how to choose a safe microwave oven, including a look at who regulates microwave ovens and how to use a microwave oven safely.
-This time, I’ll look at some known safety issues with microwaves, the brands you might want to avoid, and the safest microwaves for 2023.
+I’ve already written about microwave ovens and radiation, including a look at who regulates microwave ovens and how to use a microwave oven safely.
+This time, I discuss known safety issues with microwaves, the brands you might want to avoid, and the safest microwaves for 2024.

 Curious about how we rate products?
 Click here to view our methodology, which at its core, is about voting with our dollars to fight climate change.